ncatlab/nlab-content/pages/6090.md

 $$

-Moreover, the subscripts on these [[generalized functions]] will always be clear from the context, so that in computations we will notationally suppress these.
+Moreover, the subscripts on these [[generalized functions]] will always be clear from the context, so that in computations we may notationally suppress these.

 Finally, due to the "symmetry" axiom in def. \ref{TimeOrderedProduct}, a time-ordered product depends, up to signs, only on its [[set]] of arguments, not on the order of the arguments.
 We will write